Responsible emitters of facilities that exceed or expect to exceed their baselines must manage their excess emissions.

-The facility's responsible emitter can:
+The responsible emitter can:

 Anti-avoidance measures prevent a responsible emitter from defining or redefining a facility to avoid Safeguard Mechanism obligations.
 Learn more about reporting under the National Greenhouse and Energy Reporting (NGER) Scheme.